-For ore information contact Brian at: B.Henson@leeds.ac.uk
+For more information contact Brian at: B.Henson@leeds.ac.uk

-Bronwin Patrickson, Lifelong Learning Centre
+Bronwin Patrickson, Lifelong Learning Centre - Mobile learning Innovation Project

 Via a blended learning module delivered using Blackboard Collaborate, supported by intermittent face to face instruction and downloadable interactive lessons, students will be taught research and engagement design skills and asked to collaboratively conduct a practical research project exploring the strengths, weaknesses and ethics of mobile learning.

 As they work, students will document their participatory experience.
 These documents are guided by teacher led prompts including online Q-sorts, drag and drop sorts that rank value statements, or opinions on a visual grid, journal posts, video diaries and data trace prompts, sharing online records of the student’s recorded higher education activity.